awsdocs/aws-doc-sdk-examples/dotnetv3/Lambda/README.md

-# AWS Lambda code examples for .NET
+# Lambda code examples for the SDK for .NET

 ## Overview

 The examples in this section show how to use the AWS SDK for .NET with AWS Lambda to manage and invoke Lambda functions.

-AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
-You can trigger Lambda from over 200 AWS services and software as a service (SaaS) applications, and only pay for what you use.
+With AWS Lambda, you can run code without provisioning or managing servers.
+You pay only for the compute time that you consume—there's no charge when your code isn't running.
+You can run code for virtually any type of application or backend service—all with zero administration.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.